fbpx

 Michael Votto

-Mike has worked at Brooks in this role for the past sixteen years.
-Mike’s focus is to lead the LIT’s in becoming youth development professionals in a friendly, camp atmosphere.
-Mike has been involved in education for over twenty years and currently works as an Assistant Principal after having taught fifth grade in Andover.
-Mike has coached J.V.
-Boys Soccer at Andover High and previously coached J.V.
-Boys Lacrosse and Freshman Boys Basketball.
-Mike loves to utilize his extensive experience in the classroom, at camp, and on the field to help kids see their full potential in any arena.
-In his spare time, Mike is pursuing a second master’s degree in school leadership.
-He is married to his wife, Nina, and has two daughters who also attend and love Brooks School Day Camp.
+Mike has worked at Brooks in this role for the past seventeen years.
+Mike leads the LIT program, guiding participants to become youth development professionals in a friendly camp atmosphere.
+With over twenty years in education, Mike is currently an Assistant Principal and formerly taught fifth grade in Andover.
+He has also coached J.V.
+Boys Soccer, J.V.
+Boys Lacrosse, and Freshman Boys Basketball at Andover High.
+Mike draws on his classroom, camp, and coaching experience to help young people realize their full potential.
+He is pursuing a second master’s degree in school leadership and is married to his wife, Nina.
+They have two daughters who attended Brooks School Day Camp and are now counselors.

 Auxiliary Services Support Specialist